 It is likely that some placement settings may have had to change the placement opportunities which they had expected to make available, for example, making them shorter or limiting how much students can work across many different areas.

 Some courses include optional placement opportunities.
 It is possible that some organisations will not be offering these opportunities at the moment because of the impact of Covid-19 on their business.

-Your provider should keep you updated about what placement opportunities will be available and what is expected of you.
+Your provider should keep you updated about what placement opportunities are available and what is expected of you.
 If you don’t get the placement opportunities that you were expecting, talk to your provider to find out whether anything can be done.
 If you participate in a placement but are unhappy about your experience, it’s important to keep a record of what has happened, and to talk to your provider as soon as possible so that it can take action to address your concerns.

 There are still some issues around study abroad, for example different countries have different restrictions at different times, that may mean that your study abroad is disrupted or can’t go ahead.
 Your provider should keep you updated about what options are available to you.
 It should let you know how it plans to deliver learning opportunities to you, if study abroad can’t go ahead as planned.
 Providers should also give you advice about practical arrangements such as visas, finance and accommodation.